suncoast-devs/handbook/lessons/algorithms-intro/lecture.md

 # [fit] Algorithm Complexity

-^ How do we know how "good" or algorithm is?
+^ How do we know how "good" our algorithm is?

 ---